kulics/koral/book-en/function-type.md

 It should be noted that functions can be defined in namespaces, packages, protocols, or inside functions.
 When defining a function in a function, the internal function does not have a public property and belongs only to the private function of the current function.
 ## Call
 Unlike the main entry function, which cannot be called, regular functions can be called with an identifier.
-We only need to use the `id.()` statement to use the wrapped function.
+We only need to use the `id()` statement to use the wrapped function.

 E.g:
 ```
-function.()  # call function
+function()  # call function
 ```
 ## Parameter
 Although functions can perform specific functions without any parameters, more often we need to be able to accept some input data, or to return data, or both, which requires parameters to help us accomplish task.